 We anticipate dialogue on the issues raised in these readings and others.
 It is our desire that this resource points you in the direction of resources for your use in the classroom as well as in your own personal thinking.
-Feel free to stop by the Office of Multicultural Development or contact Dr. Sheila Caldwell, Chief Intercultural Engagement Officer, to ask questions regarding the resources listed or research others.
+Feel free to stop by and ask questions regarding the resources listed or research others.

 An overview of Black American history which focuses on the great empires of West Africa, the transatlantic journey, the slavery era, reconstruction, the Jim Crow era and the civil rights era.
 The conclusion of the work puts an emphasis on black inventors/inventions.
 The study intentionally places the emphasis on the social-cultural milieu through which Black Americans have developed with.
 The conclusion is on the future which is to come.